- LIVE VIDEO of Monday's total solar eclipse from NASA Television and locations across the country will be available on NASA's website.

 Can’t make it to the eclipse?

-- The Exploratorium in San Francisco will be broadcasting the total solar eclipse live and inviting guests to view the partial eclipse from their plaza.
+- The Exploratorium in San Francisco will be broadcasting the total solar eclipse live and inviting guests to view the partial eclipse from its plaza.

-In San Jose, Happy Hollow Park and Zoo will be handing out special viewing glasses for attendees who stop by.
+- Happy Hollow Park and Zoo will be handing out special viewing glasses for attendees who stop by.
 While there, spectators can watch the partial eclipse as well as enjoy the park's usual amenities.

-If looking to stay home and throw your own party, NASA will be live streaming the event from locations across the country as well.
+If you're looking to stay home and throw your own party, NASA will be live streaming the event from locations across the country as well.

 If looking to grab memorabilia of the event, the US Postal Service has released a stamp set of the total solar eclipse.
 The exclusive sheet holds 16 individual stamps that reveal the moon when a finger is placed on the image of the eclipse, heating up the stamp.
-The orginial photograph will reappear once the stamp has cooled.
+The original photograph will reappear once the stamp has cooled.
 The reverse side holds the path of the eclipse across the United States.